Tinram/Windows-Survival/README.md

 #### Developing on Windows?
 No!

-Despite my every body cell bristling these days when near the maligned OS, unfortunately I am sometimes forced by on-site work to use Windows.
+Despite every body cell screaming when in the vicinity of the maligned OS these days, unfortunately I am sometimes forced by on-site work to use Windows.

-The following is a quick reference of mostly common snippets to make Windows workflow somewhat more bearable.
+The following is a quick reference of mostly common tips to make Windows usage somewhat more bearable.

 ----